-The District maintains fourteen individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the general, and the 2018 building and site bonds funds which are considered to be major funds.
+The District maintains twelve individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the general, the 2018 building and site bonds, and 2010 debt service funds which are considered to be major funds.
 Data for the other governmental funds, which are considered to be nonmajor funds, are combined into a single, aggregated presentation.
 Individual fund information for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.